janneri/bots-of-black-friday/server/README-azure.md

 Follow Solita Azure sandbox conventions.
 Resource group name for instance janne_rintanen_rg.

 Note.
-If the app name is bots-of-black-friday, the url will be https://bots-of-black-friday.azurewebsites.net When running multiple instances of the game, use bots-of-black-friday, bots-of-black-friday-2.
+If the app name is bots-of-black-friday, the url will be https://bots-of-black-friday.azurewebsites.net When running multiple instances of the game, use bots-of-black-friday-tampere, bots-of-black-friday-helsinki, ...
 Check WebSocketConfig.

 ```
 export BOTS_OF_BLACK_FRIDAY_AZURE_APP_NAME=...<must be unique, for example bots-of-black-friday>